Gamma Exposure (GEX)

 Level Description Market Impact

-Call Wall Highest positive GEX strike above current price Acts as resistance—MMs sell into rallies
+Call Wall Highest positive GEX strike above current price May act as resistance if hedging flows matter

-Put Wall Highest negative GEX strike below current price Acts as support—MMs buy dips
+Put Wall Highest negative GEX strike below current price May act as support if hedging flows matter

-Zero Gamma Level Price where GEX flips from positive to negative Critical inflection point—volatility regime change
+Zero Gamma Level Price where GEX flips from positive to negative Possible volatility-regime inflection point

 Gamma Flip Strike Alternative term for zero gamma level Above = suppressed vol, Below = amplified vol